mughees-asif/portfolio/content/projects/SAP.md

 showInProjects: true
 ---

-Developed by my team at Queen Mary, UoL.
+Developed by my team at Queen Mary, Univeristy of London.
 An effective solution to combat air pollution and forwarded for consideration at the Mayors Entrepreneur Award 2019 (London, UK).